-1. Use Valentine’s Day as an opportunity to acknowledge how fucking annoying being ooey-gooey in public is.
+1. Use Valentine’s Day as an opportunity to acknowledge how fucking annoying PDA is when you’re feeling forever alone.

-2. Laugh at all the people who spend a bunch of money on useless novelties (probably produced in a sweat shop) to show they “love” someone.
+2. Laugh at all the people who spend a bunch of money on useless novelties to show they “love” someone.
 Clearly weed/booze is the way to go.

-3. Use shared alone time to rekindle your bromance with your roommate and pretend it isn’t awkward.
+3. Use shared alone time to rekindle your bromance with your roommate.

-4. Ponder why so-called “happy couples” need a designated day to celebrate their relationship.
+4. Ponder why “happy couples” need a designated day to celebrate their relationship.

 5. Remember: nothing says “romance” like an official holiday for mass fucking.

 6. DON’T check up on your ex’s Facebook status.
 Just imagine they’re miserable too.
 Or happy.
 Whatever gets you off.

 8. Enjoy the fact that you can have the same chocolates half off tomorrow.

 9. Turn so-called “Single’s Awareness Day” from its negative connotation to positive.
 Embrace the joys of being able to kiss/cyber/makegooglyeyes/fuck at will.